GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 403 Forbidden | string | Authenticated, but do not have appropriate permissions 500 Internal Server Error | string | Unexpected error occurred during processing

-NOTE: Will return JSON response same as POST response JSON.
-The subAwardReportNumber and the reportStatus will be sent back as a part of the response.
+Requests return a JSON response that is the same as the POST Response JSON.
+The subaward report number and the report status are sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>